ryuichi1208/mackerel-plugin-dns-lookup/README.md

 # mackerel-plugin-dns-lookup

-This tool is a Mackerel plug-in that displays the time it takes to send a specific query to a specified DNS server for a specified number of times.There are three types of metrics that are output: "Max", "Avg", and "Min".
+This tool is a Mackerel plug-in that displays the time it takes to send a specific query to a specified DNS server for a specified number of times.There are three types of metrics that are output: "Max", "Avg", "percentile 95" "percentile 99" and "Min".

 ## Usage